murar8/local-jwks-server/README.md

 services:
     local-jwks-server:
         image: ghcr.io/murar8/local-jwks-server:latest
+        volumes:
+            # [OPTIONAL] Must contain a private key in PEM format.
+            # If no private key file is found provided the server will generate
+            # a random key upon startup based on the provided configuration.
+            - ./jwks-private-key.pem:/etc/local-jwks-server/key.pem
         ports:
             - 8080:8080
-        # Healthcheck is configured by default.
+        # Healthcheck command is configured by default.
+        healthcheck:
+            retries: 10

     my-app:
         build: .